kinow/kinoshita.eti.br/_posts/2020-08-16-finding-ryokokosho-in-taiwan.md

 places got different names.
 Even now, many words from Chinese are still pronounced in Japan with the Japanese reading of the Chinese characters.

-From that location, it is possible to immediately identify that it is somewhere in Taiwan.
+From that location it is possible to immediately identify that it is somewhere in Taiwan.

-We can probably tell that it is an old entry, as Taiwan is being identified as “Formosa”.
+We can probably tell that it is an old entry as Taiwan is being identified as “Formosa”.
 I remember Taiwan being called “Ilha Formosa” in textbooks in Brazil when I was in high school.